Draphtx/foundry-vtt-loadout/README.md

 `Show Stack Bar` Uses the token's 'health' bar to display the number of items in stack.

 `Stack Overlay Icon` Allows you to set an image path for an overlay that is shown over the tokens of an item stack.
 Set to empty to disable.

-`Prefer Local Tiles` When activated, slots in the currently viewed scene are weighted more strongly overall than those in other scenes.
-See [Tile Options](#tile-options) for more information on preference weight.

 ## Item Options
 `Image Path` Determines which image is used to represent the item in a Loadouts inventory.